CHOP Open-access Medical Education: Pediatric Neurology Course Presentations

 Introducing CHOP OPEN!

 We have launched our new and improved learning platform, CHOP OPEN.
 Learn more and register for free.

-This seminar focuses on pediatric neurology, and was delivered in Salzburg, Austria on Nov.
-13 - 19, 2016.
-The lectures are prepared by Children's Hospital of Philadelphia (CHOP) staff in weeklong modules in affiliation with the American Austrian Foundation Open Medical Institute.
+This seminar focuses on Neurology and was delivered in Salzburg, Austria, from March 3 – 9, 2019.
+The lectures are prepared by staff from Children's Hospital of Philadelphia (CHOP) in weeklong modules that are prepared in affiliation with the American Austrian Foundation's Open Medical Institute.
 The lectures of this seminar are presented in the order of the live event.

-At the end of this session, learners will be able to understand the basic functions, terms and elements of EEGs, as well as their abnormalities and artifacts.
+At the end of this session, learners will be able to understand imaging modalities for the central and peripheral nervous system, the evolution of MRI including ischemia, hemorrhage and normal myelination, as well as the MRI algorithm for white matter disorders.